kutespaces/argocd/README.md

 ## Getting Started

-To begin, launch a new Codespace directly from GitHub.
+To begin, launch a new Codespace directly from this repository's GitHub page.
+The `Code` button is located in the topright corner where you would usually copy the URL to clone the repository.

 <img src='docs/images/start-codespace.jpg' width='50%'>